pileus-cloud/charts/README.md

 ## Prerequisities:

-- Helm 3
+- `Helm 3`
-- `kube-prometheus-stack` installed.
-See the installation steps [here](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) (also see the k8s labels collection note below).
+- `kube-prometheus-stack`.
+Installation instructions can be found [here](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) (please also notice the k8s labels collection note below).

 Agent requires Prometheus to collect k8s labels, the collection is disabled by default.
-To enable it you need to add and extra argument `--metric-labels-allowlist=pods=[*],nodes=[*]` to kube-state-metrics
+To enable it add the extra argument `--metric-labels-allowlist=pods=[*],nodes=[*]` to `kube-state-metrics`.

-If you are using a helm chart, add it like this:
+If you are using a Helm chart:
 ```
 kube-state-metrics:
   extraArgs:
     - --metric-labels-allowlist=pods=[*],nodes=[*]
 ```
-and after that upgrade your prometheus stack.
+and after that upgrade the Prometheus stack installation.

-If you’d like to update without using a helm chart, add it to the command like this:
+If you’d like to upgrate without using a Helm chart, add it to the command:
 ```
 helm upgrade <your> <other> <arguments> --set kube-state-metrics.extraArgs[0]=--metric-labels-allowlist=pods=[*],nodes=[*]
 ```

 ## Installation: